aws-samples/amazon-ec2-nice-dcv-samples/scripts/README.md

 [User data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-console) scripts to install NICE DCV server for various distributions.

 Do assign [EC2 instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) with S3 access to [DCV-license](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-license.html#setting-up-license-ec2) and [AmazonSSMManagedInstanceCore](https://aws.amazon.com/blogs/mt/applying-managed-instance-policy-best-practices/) role.

+You will also need to increase EBS volume size (to 15 GB or more) in order to install graphical libraries.

 Security group should allow inbound TCP and UDP ports 8443.
 You can use [template.yaml](template.yaml) CloudFormation file to create